Hallie-Johnson/theb-man/README.md

 ### 🎯 Game Guide
 - Upon entering the game, you must **complete all tutorial levels** to unlock the main levels.
 If you need help in any level, you can pause the game and click the *Help* button to get level information.
 - **THE B-WRANG Guide**
     - Objective: Avoid losing your health and survive the waves of enemies.
-If you run out of stamina by sprinting and/or punching, Bahaman will need to rest and will be vulnerable to attacks until his stamina is restored.
+If you run out of stamina by sprinting and/or punching, B-Man will need to rest and will be vulnerable to attacks until his stamina is restored.
     - Controls:
         - **[W]** - Jump
         - **[D]** - Move Left